How Many Tablespoons In 14 Ounces

 While converting 14 ounces to tablespoons seems simple, several pitfalls can lead to errors:

 • Confusing fluid and weight ounces: If a recipe specifies 14 weight ounces of a solid ingredient (like flour or sugar), the volume in tablespoons depends on the ingredient’s density.
-To give you an idea, 14 ounces of butter (which has a density of ~0.9 ounces per tablespoon) would equal roughly 15.5 tablespoons, not 28.
+As an example, 14 ounces of butter (which has a density of ~0.9 ounces per tablespoon) would equal roughly 15.5 tablespoons, not 28.
 Always check whether the recipe refers to volume or weight.

 • Using non-US measurements: In the UK, a tablespoon is slightly larger (15 milliliters vs. 14.78 milliliters in the US), but the conversion factor remains approximately 2 tablespoons per fluid ounce.
 For most recipes, the US standard applies unless stated otherwise.